 You gotta really like something to be able to do it while not getting the reward of it, i.e. when you still suck at it.
 Some people just will themselves through this phase, I suppose, but I think it’s better to do what you really like so much so that you don’t care looking stupid for a while.

 Enjoying the process really is critical in persevering, ‘coz this process has no end.
 Even the teachers are still learning.
-I’m learning hand stands from wonderful yoga teachers and they still take classes from someone else.
-Your level changes, but there is always more, you can always learn more.[distance1]
+Your level changes, but there is always more to learn.

 DO NOT GET AHEAD OF YOURSELF

-Keep your focus on your goal, but enjoy the process all the same.
 Do not compare yourself at your level 1 to somebody at level 50.
 Really, don’t.
 It’ll make you miserable and possibly make you want to quit.
-It happened, true story.
+It happened.
 Comparing ourselves generally doesn’t serve us.
 There are so many variables that it’s never a fair comparison, anyway.

 Every person that mastered any skill had to start somewhere, too.
 They might not remember their beginnings anymore, but they too were, at some point, really shitty at it.
 It’s a process, okay.